Gunshot residue: Current practice

-In the latest ASTM Standard Guide for GSR analysis by Scanning Electron Microscopy/Energy Dispersive X-ray spectrometry (SEM-EDX) particles containing lead, antimony and barium, and respecting some rules related to the morphology and to the presence of other elements are considered characteristic of GSR.
-The most definitive method to determine whether a particle is characteristic of or consistent with GSR is by its elemental profile.
+The most definitive method to determine whether a particle is characteristic of GSR is by its elemental profile.
+GSR mostly derives from its propellants and primer cap; which includes an explosive, oxidizer, fuel, lubricants, stabilizers and other additives.
 An approach to the identification of particles characteristic of or consistent with GSR is to compare the elemental profile of the recovered particulate with that collected from case-specific known source items, such as the recovered weapon, Cartridge cases or victim-related items whenever necessary.
 This approach was called ‘‘case by case’’ by Romolo and Margot in an article published in 2001.
 In 2010 Dalby et al. published the latest review on the subject and concluded that the adoption of a "case by case" approach to GSR analysis must be seen as preferable, in agreement with Romolo and Margot.

-In light of similar particles produced from extraneous sources, both Mosher et al. (1998) aima et al. (2012) presented evidence of pyrotechnic particles that can be mistakenly identified as GSR.
+In light of similar particles produced from extraneous sources, both Mosher et al. (1998) Grima et al. (2012) presented evidence of pyrotechnic particles that can be mistakenly identified as GSR.
 Both publications highlight that certain markers of exclusion and reference to the general population of collected particulate can help the expert in designating GSR-similar particles as firework-sourced.

 Particle analysis by scanning electron microscope equipped with an energy-dispersive X-ray spectroscopy detector is the most powerful forensic tool that investigators can use to determine a subject's proximity to a discharging firearm or contact with a surface exposed to GSR (firearm, spent cartridge case, target hole).
 Test accuracy requires procedures that avoid secondary gunshot residue transfer from police officers onto subjects or items to be tested, and that avoid contamination in the laboratory.